frenetic-lang/frenetic/guide/01-Introduction.md

    NetCore) and sends it to the Frenetic run time.

-1. The Frenetic run time compiles it to OpenFlow and updates the running networ.
+1. The Frenetic run time compiles it to OpenFlow and updates the running network.

-Static network configurations are built using [NetCoreLib](http://frenetic-lang.github.io/frenetic/docs/NetCore_Types.html), which has the same semantics as the NetCore DSL described in this tutorial.
+Static network configurations are built using [NetCoreLib](http://frenetic-lang.github.io/frenetic/docs/NetCore_Types.html), which has the same semantics as NetCore, which is presented in this tutorial.
 Hence, a Frenetic program is really just a general-purpose OCaml program that reacts to network events and generates a stream of NetCore policies.
-Since NetCoreLib and NetCoreDSL are effectively the same (with NetCoreDSL simply adding a pleasant, domain-specific, user-level syntax), we will drop the "DSL" part of the name from this point forward and simply refer to NetCore.

 #### Why Frenetic?